 This means that our control of the process gives you a superior 1911 frame at a lower cost.

 Why What We Do Is Different:

 From the design and building of the wax mold to the cast frame and machined features, all was produced 100% by U.S. manufacturer’s here in the heart of the Midwest, Indiana.
-Our frame design was built to be adaptable to the newly desired features the industry is asking for: high cut under the trigger, checkering on the grip, and an option for a tactical rail under the dust cover.
+Our frame design was built to be adaptable to the newly desired features the industry is asking for: high cut under the trigger and a smooth grip face.
+We hope to offer an option for a tactical rail under the dust cover sometime in late 2022.
 All of the items are cast into the features of the AMI Defense 1911 frame to reduce expensive machine time and provide a seamless look to the finished product.